Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/grsync.md

 ## Installation

-Install Grsync using following commands in the terminal:
+Grsync is included in the Bitcurator environment.
+You can also easily install it on Debian/Ubuntu computers by using following commands:

 ```bash
 sudo apt update